Regulator re-opens 1700MHz and 2100MHz spectrum auction

 - Fixed-line and mobile interconnection rates reduced;

-- Mobile network operators invest to provide near national mobile broadband coverage by end-2015;
+- Mobile network operators invest to provide near national mobile broadband coverage;

 Market penetration rates in El Salvador’s telecoms sector – 2015 (e)